h4ckm1n-dev/scalpers/README.md

-# Just some basic script to scalpe product on diferent website. i volontary just open a tab beacause i want to chose if i want to buy or not
+# Just some basic script to scalpe product on diferent website.

 ~~~
 python3 <script.py>